Next Generation Touring Car

 In December 2014 the FIA ratified support for technical regulations used in BTCC, designating the specification as TCN-1.
 The specification is a model for higher class national touring car championships to follow.

 Specification

 Engine

 The engine is a 300+ bhp 2 L turbo-charged direct injection unit using fly by wire throttle control.
 It is intended to have a low cost to develop, build, buy and maintain.
-Teams can decide whether build their own unit to the spec, or teams can lease/purchase a TOCA-BTCC engine ready built.
+Teams can decide whether to build their own unit to the spec, or teams can lease/purchase a ready-built TOCA-BTCC engine.
 The engines have an over-boost function allowing a brief increase in power output.

 The NGTC engine had its first run in February 2010, during testing for the 2010 season.
 Pirtek Racing's Vauxhall Vectra was fitted with the engine, which performed well during a week's testing at Snetterton.

 During the 2010 BTCC Season the NGTC engine was used by three teams; Pirtek Racing and Pinkney Motorsport, using a Vauxhall Vectra, and Special Tuning using a SEAT Leon.